Trey Sweeney: Los Angeles Dodgers

 On December 11, 2023, the Yankees traded Sweeney to the Los Angeles Dodgers in exchange for Victor González and Jorbit Vivas.
 Sweeney was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024 and he was assigned to the Triple–A Oklahoma City Baseball Club to start the season, where he hit .255 in 96 games with 13 homers and 62 RBI.

 Detroit Tigers

 On July 30, 2024, the Dodgers traded Sweeney and Thayron Liranzo to the Detroit Tigers in exchange for Jack Flaherty.
 In 11 games for the Triple–A Toledo Mud Hens, he batted .381/.447/.667 with two home runs, nine RBI, four stolen bases.
 On August 16, Sweeney was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his Major League debut the same day, against the New York Yankees, the team by which he was originally drafted.
-In 2024, Sweeney played 36 games for the Tigers, hitting .218 with 4 home runs and 17 RBI.
+Sweeney played 36 games for the Tigers during his rookie campaign, hitting .218 with four home runs and 17 RBI.
+Sweeney made 118 appearances for the Tigers during the 2025 season, slashing .196/.258/.291 with six home runs, 32 RBI, and three stolen bases.

-He played in 118 games for the 2025 Tigers, hitting .196 with 6 home runs and 32 RBI.
+Sweeney began the 2026 season on the injured list due to a right shoulder strain.
+He was transferred to the 60-day injured list on April 11, 2026.
+On June 5, the Tigers announced that Sweeney underwent surgery on his right shoulder and that he would miss the remainder of the 2026 season.